rstraub/rstraub.github.io/_posts/2021-08-08-maintainable-tests-with-test-data-builders.md

 hidden: false
 image: assets/images/11-test-data-builders.jpg
 layout: post
-redirect_from:
-- /betere-tests-met-test-data-builders/
 tags:
-- Test Data Builders
-- Patterns
+- testing
-- TDD
+- maintainability
-title: "\U0001F528 Maintainable tests with Test Data Builders"
+title: "Maintainable tests with Test Data Builders"
 ---

 Refactoring and then spend hours changing your tests?
 Not sure what a test does?
 Test Data Builders to the rescue!